 Immediately following the riots in 1969, the Stonewall’s patrons were still faced with police harassment and grew uncomfortable with the ‘angry mob’ affiliation.
 Eventually, the Stonewall Inn lasted only a few weeks after the riot.
 By October 1969, it was up for rent.
 Over the years, Stonewall became a juice bar, a Chinese restaurant, a bagel shop, and a clothing store.
 New owners took over the establishment in 2007; and on June 24, 2016, President Barack Obama designated the Stonewall Inn and the surrounding area a National Historic Landmark.

 The Stonewall Inn is once again operating as a bar and club at 53 Christopher Street in Manhattan.
-I had a chance to visit last summer and highly recommend stepping foot inside this historic place if you can.
+I had a chance to visit a few summers ago and highly recommend stepping foot inside this historic place if you can.

 Naturally, all are welcome.